LSQsjtu/LSQsjtu/README.md

 -->
 I'm Shengqi Liu.

-- 👷 I'm a junior student major in Automation at Shanghai Jiao Tong University.
+- 👷 I'm a senior student major in Automation at Shanghai Jiao Tong University.
 - ⏰ Want to try my best to seek how the life will be like.

 Feel free to contact me at liushengqilsq@gmail.com